Do you find yourself hiccuping a lot now that you’re pregnant? Are you wondering why that is and what it could mean for your baby?

-Hiccups during pregnancy, most of the time, are nothing to worry about.
-They just mean you are excited and nauseous, and they will go away on their own.
+Most of the time, hiccups during pregnancy are nothing to worry about.
+They mean you are excited and nauseous, and they will go away on their own.
 They will not hurt you or your baby.

 Unless you have hiccups for two or more days without relief, they’re just another annoying side effect of being pregnant.